bstenm/graphql-typescript-server-boilerpate/README.md

-# flatten: GraphQL + Typescript demo
+# Flatten: GraphQL + Typescript demo

 GraphQL api to flatten an array of any depth